TrezorHannes/vps-lnbits/README.md

 Here's my current setup shared with you, and your intend can be manyfold, you may
 - have a dynamic IP from your Internet Service Provider
 - want to hide your home IP from the world, for whatever reason
+- desire to decrease your Lightning Node HTLC Routing times, so instead of running Tor only, you want Clearnet availability, too
 - want others to leverage the LN Services you want to offer, via LNBits, BTCPay or others
 - get a domain-name or use a free-domain host such as [DuckDNS](duckdns.org) to point to your LNBits instance
 - are just curious and want to tinker around a bit, because it's good to have those skills when demand for experience continues to rise